Paul-Svetlichny/NestAPIDemo/README.md

 - Display humidity
 - Display HVAC state
 - Display availability of: fan, heather, cooler, fan timer
+- REST streaming is used for working in real-time

 The current interface shows the availability of smoke-CO alarms, but this was not yet implemented and will be available in next app version.